 It is made possible, sandwiching various double layer PCBs with the help of an insulating fiber-epoxy layer in between every two double layer PCB.
 This insulating material is also called prepreg.

 It implies that the basic building blocks of any multilayer PCB are a double layer PCB.

 With this two-sided PCB fabrication technique at hand, and more advanced machines to handle the increased complexity, fabrication of a 32 Layer or even a 50 Layer PCB is well achievable.

 32 Layer PCB Applications

-Even though components assembly is dedicated to top and bottom layers, it is possible to have components in between the Stack-up.
-Aerospace industry does an excellent job in making these complex PCB designs.
+Even though components assembly is dedicated to top and bottom layers, it is possible to have components between the Stack-up.
+The aerospace industry does an excellent job in making these complex PCB designs.

 In any aerospace system, the target is to have very little or no electromagnetic emission as possible.
 Organizing a PCB during the design phase does a great job in arresting these emissions.

 Each PCB layer is usually dedicated to a specific function which is not conflicting with other layers.
 For example, middle layers could be used as supply power planes, while the top and bottom layers are set aside for component placement.